canonical/lxd/doc/explanation/lxc_show_info.md

 (lxc-show-info)=
-# About `lxc` 'show' and 'info'
+# About `lxc` `show` and `info`

-For the entities managed by LXD, the `lxc` command provides a 'list' sub-command, and may provide 'show' and 'info' sub-commands.
+For the entities managed by LXD, the `lxc` command provides a 'list' sub-command, and might provide `show` and `info` sub-commands.
-The purpose of the 'info' sub-command is to show current state information, and the purpose of the 'show' sub-command is to show configuration information and how the entity is used by other entities.
+The purpose of the `info` sub-command is to show current state information, and the purpose of the `show` sub-command is to show configuration information and how the entity is used by other entities.

-For example, the `lxc network info` command shows IP address and traffic statistics;
+For example, the `lxc network info` command shows IP address and traffic statistics:

     Name: lxdbr0
     MAC address: 00:16:3e:d3:ec:41